Getting Started

 Workflow Panel

 Use the workflow panel when a framework is still missing richer content.
-It shows where that framework is in the atlas pipeline and gives you the right next action without guessing.
+It shows where that framework is in the atlas pipeline and gives you the right next action: verify the framework, draft the overview, build the concept map, repair the prerequisite graph, or date the vocabulary timeline.

 What Happens When You Run The Workflow